martinberlin/Remora/README.md

 - [ORCΛ](https://github.com/hundredrabbits/orca), ORCΛ Sequencer
 - [UDProxy](/extras) UDP is a simple nodejs script to enable sending animations to multiple Led stripes.
 - [udpx Firmware](https://github.com/martinberlin/udpx) can receive larger UDP packets since has a Brotli and Zlib decompressor built in.
 It does not animations directly in ESP32, it just receives frames, so it's a better option if you want to display video in a LED Matrix

+### Sponsoring

+If you like this Firmware please consider becoming a sponsor where you can donate as little as 2 u$ per month.
+Just click on:
+**❤ Sponsor**  on the top right

+♢ For cryptocurrency users is also possible to help this project transferring Ethereum:

+0x68cEAB84F33776a7Fac977B2Bdc0D50933344086

+We are thankful for the support and contributions so far!